Coaching Practice Pods

 Hi!
 I’m Natalie, a leadership coach and trainer with 15+ years’ experience working for social impact.

-As a coach trainer (on the MOE Coaching Course), I see the huge difference it makes for emerging coaches to witness others’ coaching and gain feedback from trusted peers, through practicing in triads.
+In my training with Optimus Coaching Academy, and now as a coach trainer on the MOE Coaching Course, I’ve seen the huge difference it makes for emerging coaches to witness others’ coaching and gain feedback from trusted peers, through practicing in triads.

-And 5 years into my own coaching journey, I still get so much benefit from being coached, and observed by and receiving feedback from, fellow coaches.
+And 5 years into my own coaching journey, I still get so much benefit from being coached, observed, and receiving feedback from fellow coaches, as well as taking the time to reflect more deeply on my coaching.

-I’ve been wondering for some time whether some peer-practice pods like this might be useful to others too.
+I’ve been wondering for a little while whether some peer-practice pods like this might be useful to others too – and my sense from the first session is that YES they very much are!

-I hope you’ll join to find out and shape these sessions along with me!
+I hope you’ll join to shape these sessions along with us…

 FAQ